ANALYTICS SOLUTIONS2025-10-30

 Data Reporting can be defined as the process of collecting, storing, and displaying data to monitor the performance of a process.
 It can help engineers, marketers, managers, or other professionals monitor the performance of their processes.

-The analytics provides answers to questions like, “What improvements need to be made in your product sales process”, or, “Why are our costs changing?
-Why are we losing/gaining business?”
+The analytics provides answers to questions like, "What improvements need to be made in your product sales process?" or "Why are our costs changing?
+Why are we losing/gaining business?"

 Data Reporting Basics